WebAssembly/tool-conventions/EHScheme.md

 ## LSDA Information

-LSDA (Language Specific Data Area) contains various tables used by a personality function to check if there is any matching catch clauses or a cleanup code to run.
+LSDA (Language Specific Data Area) contains various tables used by a personality function to check if there is any matching catch sites or cleanup code to run.
 Every function that has landing pads has its own LSDA information area.
 Usually symbols with prefix `GCC_except_table` or `gcc_except_table` are used to point the start of a LSDA information.
 For some EH schemes LSDA information is